 Masculine women tend to have a masculine gait.
 They walk taking wider steps, avoid swaying their hips, and lack flow in their walk.
 Their walk seems more forced and dragged than graceful.

 Like men, masculine women tend to have a deep voice.
 They talk loudly and often exert verbal dominance over people around them.

 B) Psychological traits

 The psychological traits of masculine women are also controlled by hormones.
 But, unlike physiological traits that can’t be changed, psychological traits provide some wiggle room for change.

-One can strategically choose to display behaviors typical of a gender, even if they feel opposite on the inside.
+One can strategically choose to display behaviors typical of gender, even if they feel the opposite on the inside.

 4. Dominance and aggression

 Dominance and aggression are typical male traits that may also be seen in masculine women.
 These traits make a masculine woman overbearing to others.
 She may take martial arts classes and even resort to physical aggression when needed.